conceptsandbeyond/devopsfundamentals/workshop/lab 2b-Artifacts.md

 <br><br>

-Create Artifacts in Build phase and pass is to the upload phase
+Create Artifacts in the Build job and pass it to the upload job

-* Build - Create Artifacts using the jar files.
+* Build - Create Artifacts for the jar files
 * Upload - Dowload Artifacts created in Build phase and list

 <br> <br>